 Memory foam mattresses can also form indentations from extended use.
 Once a month we rotate the bed so the head of the bed is the foot, and a month later switch back so the foot is at the head.
 This helps to even the mattress out and ensure longevity.

 One last tip: don’t make your bed right away.
 Give your bed an hour or so to air out and let the moisture from last night’s sleep air out a bit.

 RV Mattress Sizes

-Measuring your space is important and also figuring out what is the best width, length, and height for you, that also fit within that space.
-And if you’re towing with a vehicle with a lower tow rating, weight is a factor as well.
+Measuring your space is important and also figuring out what is the best width, length, and height for you, that also fit within your space.

 To learn more about RV sizing, I made this chart:

 30″ x 75″

 30″ x 80″

 34″ x 75″